 Camping in the flowers

-Our camping treks this spring have been in the coastal wilderness of Big Sur to the vast plains of Carrizo National Monument.
-We were delighted by the vast bloom of wildflowers and the array of butterflies, bees and birds attracted to them.
-Each meadow or canyon was adorned different from the last with its own species of wildflowers and color.
+Our camping treks range from the coastal wilderness of Big Sur to the vast plains of Carrizo National Monument as well as the deserts of Death Valley and the Mojave National Preserve.
+We delight in the vast bloom of wildflowers and the array of butterflies, bees and birds attracted to them.
+Each meadow or canyon is adorned differently from the last with its own species of wildflowers and color.

 The desert is transformed by wildflowers and blooming cacti, changing the barren landscape to bright spectacles of color.
 Cactus, in particular, have brilliant, spectacular flowers.
 Death Valley is a great place to enjoy a large variety of wildflowers and cacti.
 However, the bloom is short-lived as soon as the temperatures start to heat up, usually by May.
 To see the best blooming time there we like to visit in March and April.
-Check out my handy list to prepare for visiting Death Valley.
+Check out our recommended guidebooks for visiting Death Valley.

-In California, you can find where flowers are blooming on the Visit California website.
+In California, you can find where flowers are blooming on the visit southern California website.
 Another good resource is Recreation.gov for wildflowers in 5 western states.

 Plant identification